 Is it possible to build the pool now and enclose it later?

-Yes, we have done that before.
+Yes.
 The key to pulling this off is thorough project planning.

 If you know the size of the structure before hand, you can pour the footings for the future structure when the pool deck is poured.

 You should also rough in any water/electrical for the future building before the deck is poured.